Skip to content

 More than a century later, the Association still works to educate and engage by lobbying state legislatures and the U.S. Congress, holding meetings and an annual convention for its membership to discuss identified problems, organize outreach efforts and plans for the channel, by working closely with federal agencies like the U.S. Army Corps of Engineers and the U.S. Coast Guard, by responding to environmental concerns, participating in disaster recovery, and much more.

-For more information on our most recent efforts to develop and protect the Waterway, please see our current newsletter.
-And, for more information about becoming part of the Gulf Intracoastal Waterway Association, please see our membership page.
+For more information about becoming a member of the Gulf Intracoastal Canal Association, please see our membership page.

 Back To Top